STRANGE RAIN

 Sing on.

 I wrote that in 1972.
-Reading it again in 2007 brings a new vibration to it.
-The seventies were indeed a time of careless wrong - For me at any rate, I spent the entire decade in pursuit of the elusive pop song as well as the elusive perfect lady companion.
-But now in our time, as the weather lurches like an off-balance flywheel, with ever greater departures from what we call 'normal,' I am reminded of the words of Jesus in Matthew 24:37: 'As it was in the days of Noah, so it will be at the coming of the Son of Man.'
+Reading it again now brings a new vibration to it.
+The seventies were indeed a time of careless wrong - for me at any rate, I spent the entire decade in pursuit of the elusive pop song as well as the elusive perfect lady companion.
+But now in our time, the weather lurches like an off-balance flywheel, departing ever greater from what we call 'normal'.
+I am reminded of the words of Jesus: 'As it was in the days of Noah, so it will be at the coming of the Son of Man.'
+(Matthew 24:37)

 THE HOUSE OF THE LORD